-How To Prevent Sun Exposure
+How To Avoid Sun Exposure

 According to the American Academy of Dermatology, skin cancer is the most common type of cancer in the United States of America — one person dies every hour from melanoma, the deadliest form of skin cancer.
 The most preventable risk factor for skin cancer and melanoma is exposure to the sun’s harmful ultraviolet (UV) rays.
-Protect your skin with the following.
+Protect your skin with the following tips.
 For more information about melanoma treatment with our dermatology clinic, contact us today.

 - Avoid sun exposure, especially between 9 a.m. and 4 p.m.

 - Seek shade while outdoors during daylight hours

 - Avoid surfaces that reflect light, such as water, concrete, and sand